-As human beings, it's only natural that we aspire to have nice things.
-But when we have them, happiness is only temporary and we want more.
-We might've saved for our 'dream' house, only to start looking for the next amazing property.
+As human beings, it's only natural that we aspire to have beautiful things.
+But when we have them, happiness is only temporary, and we want more.
+We might've saved for our 'dream' house, only to start looking for the next fantastic property.
 We may buy a shiny new car and start hankering after something more expensive.
 We're idiots.
 We take things for granted.

 Learn to appreciate the things you already have.
 Don't feel guilty that you want more – that's part of what makes you human.
 Just acknowledge this and know that you have the power to count your blessings and be happy with what you've already got.

 Your house might have things wrong with it.
 You might feel that living in another city will be better.
 Or that a different job will solve all your problems.
 What you have to realise is that the grass is never greener on the other side.
 It'll most likely have the same amount of issues, potentially more, and you'll start wishing to be elsewhere again.

 Instead, take small steps to make your current situation better.
 Can you make improvements to your existing home?
 Could you fall back in love with your hometown or city by discovering new places or local activities?
 Can you speak to your boss to make positive changes at work?
 It's all manageable.

 But if small changes don't make any difference, and your gut is telling you to make a more significant adjustment, then do what you have to do.
 Changing your address or profession might be the best solution.
 However, if you keep wanting to change things too frequently, perhaps these external forces aren't the real issue – maybe it's time to consider why you feel the need to change.

 Appreciate what's happening right now

 Sometimes you have to stop and look around you.
 Turn your head to the sky and admire the clouds.
 Consider the smells of autumn leaves after a spell of rain.
 Feel the breeze on your skin and take a deep breath, appreciating how good it feels to be alive.